+The white-tailed deer is considered a prominent host for the lone star tick, because larvae, nymphs, and adults will all feed successfully on this host.
+Wild turkeys are an excellent host for larval, and particularly nymphal, lone star ticks.
 This tick is an aggressive feeder, and many other animals can serve as host for this tick including humans, livestock, and pets.
-The white-tailed deer is considered a common host for the lone star tick, because larvae, nymphs, and adults will all feed successfully on this host.
-Wild turkeys are an excellent host for larval, and particularly nymphal, lone star ticks.